Forró in Europe: Why a Brazilian Dance Found Such a Strong Home Abroad

 A dance that continues evolving internationally

-One of the most interesting aspects of the international growth of forró is that the dance did not simply travel abroad unchanged.
+One of the most interesting aspects of forró’s international growth is that the dance did not simply travel abroad unchanged.

-International communities also began influencing how festivals are organized, how classes are taught, how social dynamics evolve, and even which musical aesthetics become popular in different parts of the world.
+International communities also began influencing how festivals are organized, how classes are taught, and how social dynamics evolve in different parts of the world.

-At the same time, forró remains deeply connected to its Brazilian roots, especially to traditions that emerged from Northeastern Brazil.
+At the same time, forró remains deeply connected to its Brazilian roots.

 Forró did not simply arrive in Europe.